-I’m going to post about my chickens TWO days in a row!
+Yes, there are posts about chickens TWO days in a row!

 You almost can’t contain yourself, right??
-Yeah, I know.
+Yeah, we know.
 Try to contain yourself.

-Ok, so, maybe it isn’t THAT exciting for you but what it WILL do is give you some insight into our little world of chicken raising here in Phoenix, Arizona on less than an acre of land.
+Ok, so, maybe it isn’t THAT exciting for you but what it WILL do is give you some insight into our little world of chicken raising on less than an acre of land.
 This might be similar to how some of you out there are raising chickens and it might also be VERY different.
 Read on to hear more about our adventures.

 The two times we have purchased chicks, we’ve bought them in person from a feed store.

 Since we have only ever bought four at a time this is completely doable.
-However, I do look forward to the day that I have to go pick them up from the post office, because this will mean two things:
+However, we do look forward to the day that we have to go pick them up from the post office because this will mean two things:

 2. We are living on a large piece of land in the country.